c42f/MicroLogging.jl/README.md

 filter.
 Naturally, further filtering may also occur based on the log message or other log record metadata.

-*TODO*: can we generalize early filtering (eg, allow package-defined log levels) without loosing efficiency?

-In `MicroLogging`, very early filtering can be controlled using the `configure_logging` function:
+In `MicroLogging`, early filtering can be controlled using the `configure_logging` function, which configures filtering of the current logger:

 ```julia
 configure_logging(min_level=:debug)
 ```

+For even more efficiency, the `disable_logging()` function can be used to globally disable logging below a given log for all loggers.

 ### Logging macros